Seattle Mariners Rumors: Jay Bruce Contract Offer Amongst Chatter About Mariners Interest In Outfielder

 — Mariners (@Mariners) November 11, 2017

-Over his 10-year career in Major League Baseball, Jay Bruce spent time with the Cincinnati Reds, New York Mets, and Cleveland Cavaliers.
+Over his 10-year career in Major League Baseball, Jay Bruce spent time with the Cincinnati Reds, New York Mets, and Cleveland Indians.
 He has 162-game averages of 32 home runs, 96 RBIs, 31 doubles, and 86 runs scored.
-Bruce also has a career batting average of 0.249 and a combined on-base percentage of 0.319.
+Bruce also has a career batting average of .249 and a combined on-base percentage of .319.
 It is the power numbers that are drawing the attention during free agency and likely what teams like the San Francisco Giants and Seattle Mariners could really use in the middle of the order.

 BOOM.